mindkin/hourfleet/docs/carkit-installation.md

 - A laptop/PC running Windows 10 ..OR.. a Mac runnning MacOS 10.12 or higher

 We are going to connect your computer to the internet using the cellular modem.
 The steps are:
-1. Insert your standard sized SIM into the cellular modem as shown below
+1. Insert your standard sized SIM into the cellular modem as shown below.
+It is important that the little diagonal corner is on the left, as shown.

 ![SIM](http://docs.hourfleet.com/images/carkit/ModemSIM.png)